KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_2_initialize_a_repository.md

 11. Click `Create Repository`.

 **Congratulations!
 Have a drink!
-You’ve created two repositories and established your presence on GitHub!**
+In part 2, you created two repositories and established your presence on GitHub!**

 {% hint style='tip' %}
 Unless you decide to purchase a paid GitHub account (not necessary for what we do) all of your repositories are automatically publicly searchable.